Wahbi-R/Assignment2-WR-JP/README.md

 16. On the top right hit the Run Arrow on Server
 17. Use the application!

+To test with multiple clients:
+1. Go to Run>Edit Configuration
+2. Click on Modify Options dropdown and hit "Allow multiple instances"
+3. Then simply run addtional applications

 Program Notes:
 - To reconnect to the server everytime you have to hit Connect which will also renew the directory you see
 - To upload a file select a file in the local files tab then tap upload (which moves from local to server)
 - To download a file select a file in the remote files tab and tap the download button (which moves from server to local)
 - Double click a file to open it
+- Max amount of connections is 50.